sfc-gh-anathan/saks-cortex-agents-with-slack/README.md

     -- Then "Your Apps"
     -- Then Create New App from "Manifest"
-        -- paste the manifest json into the text box -- Associate the with a channel
+        -- paste the manifest json into the text box -- add app level token - connections: write, call it saks-slack-app-token -- add the saks-logo
+        -- install to your slack workspace
+    -- Associate the with a channel
         -- create a new slack channel
         -- Validate that the app can be associated with a channel